Earlybyte/aad_oauth/README.md

 When a full-flow authentication is required, the widget will pass through to a webview initialized with the tenant signin location derived from the configuration.

-Under web, the AzureLoginWidget always passes through to whenAuthenticated as state tracking is handled directly by underlying javascript library from Microsoft.
-Under web, when a full interactive auth flow is required, the flutter web app will be redirected to the azure login page, and will return to the original app once a token is available.
+Under web, currently the AzureLoginWidget always passes through to whenAuthenticated as state tracking is handled directly by an underlying javascript library from Microsoft.
+Under web, when a full interactive auth flow is required, the flutter web app behaviour will vary by version of MSAL you use:
+* MSALv2 (recommended) uses authorization code flow.
+The implementation uses a Popup window so to support browsers that block non-interactive popups you will likely need a login button fallback to initiate the sign in flow.
+* MSALv1 (deprecated) uses implicit grant flow.
+The implementation uses browser redirects to access the signin page, and will return to the original app once a token is available.
+To use MSALv1 will require setting up an additional client application that supports implicit flows.

-Then once you have a tokenProvider instance, you can call `login()` and afterwards `getAccessToken()` to retrieve an access token:
+Once you have a tokenProvider instance, you can call `login()` and afterwards `getAccessToken()` to retrieve an access token:

 ```dart
 await tokenProvider.login();